domain-protect/domain-protect/README.md

 # domain-protect
-* scans Amazon Route53 across an AWS Organization for domain records vulnerable to takeover
+* scan Amazon Route53 across an AWS Organization for domain records vulnerable to takeover
-* scans Cloudflare for domain records vulnerable to takeover
+* scan [Cloudflare](CLOUDFLARE.md) for domain records vulnerable to takeover
 * take over vulnerable subdomains yourself before attackers and bug bounty researchers
 * vulnerable domains in Google Cloud DNS can be detected by [Domain Protect for GCP](https://github.com/ovotech/domain-protect-gcp)